networknt/light-doc/content/en/service/proxy/_index.md

 * Can be started with Docker or standalone
 * Support HTTP 2.0 protocol on both in/out connections
 * TLS termination
-* Allow adding other handlers.
-For example, TableauAuthHandler.
+* Allow adding other handlers—for example, TableauAuthHandler.
 * Support REST, GraphQL and RPC style of APIs
-* Centralized logging with ELK, traceabilityId, and CorrelationId
+* Centralized logging with ELK, TraceabilityId, and CorrelationId
-* OpenTracing with Jaeger tracer integation
+* OpenTracing with Jaeger tracer integration
 * Collect client and service metrics into InfluxDB or Prometheus and view the dashboard on Grafana
 * Service registry and discovery with Consul or Zookeeper
 * Manage configuration with light-config-server